 “Aaah… Yes.
 Suresh Gunugar, down the road from the Panchayat Office,” repeated the master casually dismissing Padmavati from the classroom.

-I thanked the headmaster for his time before he could enquire further about what I was doing there.
-I now had a name for my search for the last potter of Kujahalli.
+I thanked the headmaster for now I had a name for my search for the last potter of Kujahalli.
 I left the classroom, high-fiving Ganapa on the way out, and made my way towards the Panchayat Office.

 After crossing the Panchayat office, I made sure I kept a look out for any house with pots left to dry in the front yard.
 At the sight of one such house, I enquired an old man standing at the gate, “I am looking for Suresh Gunugar”.